exasol/tutorials/tls/doc/tls_in_udfs.md

 7. Reference the entry class with the `%scriptclass` directive
 8. Run the UDF inside a `SELECT` statement

-For your convenience, here is the complete SQL code for the steps above that need to be taken in a SQL client.
+For your convenience, here is the complete SQL code for the steps above that need to be executed in an SQL client.

 ```sql
 CREATE SCHEMA JAVA_TUTORIAL;